MinaSaad123/Linux-programming-interface-book/2## Chapter 1/Chapter1.md

 ## **UNIX**

 UNIX implementations had diverged over time, which had led to difficulty in writing applications that worked on all UNIX implementations.
-This has led to a drive for standardization of UNIX implementations.
+This had led to a drive for standardization of UNIX implementations.

 **There are two definitions of UNIX:**